 So, Phil, with this of course being (mildly) interesting (to you), why on earth is this relevant to this blog?

-Well, I couldn’t help but read Oliver’s message from the Emerging Manager’s Forum and think there is actually a comparison to be made here.
+Well, I couldn’t help but read our previous blog on Emerging Manager’s Forum and think there is actually a comparison to be made here.
 Whilst it goes without saying that those managers who have access to the deepest resources, the very best management, the stellar principals, the most high-tech infrastructure and the widest market spread set themselves up for having the best possible chance of success, there is absolutely no reason that the smaller, emerging manager cannot take a leaf out of Leicester City’s book.
 They have brought in a manager who has a clear vision as to how the club should be run.
 They have invested prudently and wisely within their means and ensured that they have a structure that allows the vision to flourish.
 When you combine that with an incredible level of hard work, a sprinkling of good fortune and a belief that they can achieve something special, they are suddenly able to take on the very best in their industry.

 So, smaller football clubs, just because you can’t afford Lionel Messi and you don’t have 100,000 people coming to watch you every week, it does not mean that you cannot rise to the top.
 And as for you emerging managers, just because you are not George Soros and don’t have US$100 billion AUM, it does not mean you cannot find a way to develop your strategy and attract the very best investors.
 Find your focus, build an infrastructure to appropriately supplement your strategy within the financial boundaries in which you are placed and above all else, believe in yourself and those advisers you have placed around you.